Skip to main content

 3. Loads it into your GCP project on your chosen schedule (hourly, daily, or manual)

-Your data stays in your Google Cloud project — SealMetrics never stores copies outside your account.
+Your data stays in your Google Cloud project — Sealmetrics never stores copies outside your account.

 Prerequisites